smart-on-fhir/smart-on-fhir.github.io/tutorials/testing/index.md

 title: SMART on FHIR -- Tutorials -- Testing
 ---

-# Testing your SMART-on-FHIR app
+# Tutorials - Testing Your SMART App Against The Public Sandbox

 ## Overview

-This tutorial will walk you through the steps for testing your SMART-on-FHIR app against our public apps container.
+This tutorial will walk you through the steps for testing your SMART on mFHIR app against our public apps container.

 ## General steps